1) Whose sanction and rules is this brevet being run under?

 Please see the information on Ontario starts off the main web page.
 Ontario Starts

 13) Where's the cue sheet?

 The Randonneurs Ontario LOL 2009 cue sheet is at: http://www.randonneursontario.ca/routes/torroutes.html

 14) Will the cue sheet be in miles or kilometers?

 Although I find converting units in my head on the ride an interesting way to stay alert, I know this doesn't work for everybody, so I expect to issue cue sheets in both systems.
-I've also considered doing the US section in miles, and the Canadian in metric, but I suspect that would just irritate everybody!
+I've also considered doing the US section in metric, and the Canadian in imperial, but I suspect that would just irritate everybody!

 15) I'd like to share a room at the start/on the ride with somebody, how can I contact other riders?